 Australians are often the butt of many New Zealand jokes, and it goes the other way as well.
 A good portion of these jokes, told by both Australians and New Zealanders, are typically crude jokes involving sheep.
 They also come in the pun variety.
 “Ewe-phemisms” involve puns on song titles where people include the word “ewe”.

-There are also a myriad of exaggerated (and funny) stereotypes held by both countries about the other.
+There is also a myriad of exaggerated (and funny) stereotypes held by both countries about the other.
 People from New Zealand are often stereotyped as “behind the times”, and are called “South Sea Poms” (“pom” is a slang word for a British person).
-From the other perspective, New Zealanders characterize Australians as rude, ill mannered and lazy.
+From the other perspective, New Zealanders characterize Australians as rude, ill-mannered and lazy.

 Pronunciation is another key part of the rivalry between New Zealand and Australia.
 New Zealanders think Australians pronounce the word “six” more like “sex”, and mockingly speak with a Steve-Irwin-style Australian accent.
 This goes the other way as well.
 Australians joke about how people from New Zealand pronounce “fish and chips”, as it sounds more like “fush en chups”.